thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2022-08-14-sql-server-and-uuids.md

 ## Choosing a key format

-A simple integer seems reasonable at first but depending on the volume of data you can have problems if it's not a big enough.
-Database systems give you many choices in this area and it can be easy to make the wrong one.
+A simple integer seems reasonable at first but depending on the volume of data you can have problems if it's not big enough.
+Database systems give you many choices in this area, and it can be easy to make the wrong one.
 Choosing an integer as a surrogate key (__int<sup>32</sup>__) means you're limited to __2<sup>32</sup> = ~4 billion__ records max.
-Also, if you move your record to another table or another database, you can have collisions if they are using the same scheme.
+Also, if you move your record to another table or another database, you can have collisions if the second database uses the same scheme.

-You might recall when the Social Media platform Parler crashed:
+You might recall when the social media platform Parler crashed:

 <figure>
   <img src="/media-library/software-systems-engineering/parler-crash.png" alt="Parler Crash">